Linguistically-Controlled Paraphrase Generation: Introduction

-CPG has the potential to generate data that challenges existing models from a linguistic perspective,\footnote{Especially in the current era of NLP, where datasets often contain examples that lack enough linguistic complexity, leading to a plateau in model performance improvements.} produce text with varying levels of linguistic complexity for language learners~\citep{ perkoff-etal-2023-comparing, ashok-kumar-etal-2023-improving,wambsganss-etal-2022-alen} or data augmentation~\citep{iyyer-etal-2018-adversarial,malandrakis-etal-2019-controlled}, and make text accessible through language simplification~\citep{lin-etal-2021-towards-document-level}.
+CPG has the potential to generate data that challenges existing models from a linguistic perspective, produce text with varying levels of linguistic complexity for language learners~\citep{okano-etal-2023-generating, perkoff-etal-2023-comparing,uto-etal-2023-difficulty, ashok-kumar-etal-2023-improving,wambsganss-etal-2022-alen} or data augmentation~\citep{iyyer-etal-2018-adversarial,malandrakis-etal-2019-controlled}, and make text accessible through language simplification~\citep{lin-etal-2021-towards-document-level}.
 The main challenge in CPG is to generate text that preserves the meaning of the source and satisfies the desired linguistic attributes.
-While existing work has explored this balance, most work has focused on a limited set of attributes.
+While existing work has explored this balance, most work has focused on a limited set of attributes, as discussed below.
 Accommodating a wider array of linguistic attributes in CPG is crucial because it improves the flexibility and engagement for diverse audiences including language learners.